Artist statement

 Alison combines the materiality of clay with the language of the paper page, to tell an abstract story of self and place.
 She actively and materially engages with the landscape around her to create surface compositions which reflect the visual environment experienced and observed.
 Her multi-layered work achieves as much as possible with as little as possible, exploring themes such as repetition and variation; perfection and imperfection; temporality and flexibility; lightness and minimality; grids and edges; borders and framing; and colour and spatial organisation.

-In 2024 Alison was selected to exhibit at Collect Art Fair by the Crafts Council; she was chosen by World of Interiors to mark twenty years of Collect; she was selected to exhibit in 50/50 by Unit 1 Gallery/Workshop; and she was recently shortlisted for the Charlotte Fraser Ceramics Prize at the Holt Festival.
-She will be exhibiting three works at the Mall Galleries ING Discerning Eye this November.
+In 2025 Alison was selected as an Award artist for the 2025 British Ceramics Biennial.
+In 2024 she was selected to exhibit in Collect Open (Collect Art Fair) by the Crafts Council; she was chosen by World of Interiors to mark twenty years of Collect; she was selected to exhibit in 50/50 by Unit 1 Gallery/Workshop; she was shortlisted for the Charlotte Fraser Ceramics Prize at the Holt Festival; and she exhibited three works at the Mall Galleries ING Discerning Eye.
 In 2015, she won the Design History Society’s essay prize for her research into the life cycle of London’s post-war ceramic murals.

 Artist CV